hansthieryt/BattExpDataAna-UT/README.md

-# Battery Experiment Data Analysis - University of Twente (BattExpDataAna)
+# Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)

 This repository contains Python functions for processing and analyzing battery experiment data.